When can I know the dates of the Italgas Shareholders’ Meetings?

-The shareholders who, also jointly, represent at least one fortieth of the share capital (2.5%) may ask, in writing at the registered offices by registered mail with advice of receipt, or by certified electronic mail to the address email@example.com within 10 days of the publication of the call notice for the Shareholders’ Meeting, to supplement the list of topics to be dealt with, indicating in their request the further topics they propose, or present draft resolutions on topics that are already on the agenda, annexing a report on the topics which it is proposed should be discussed, or the reasons for the further draft resolutions submitted on topics that are already on the agenda.
+Those shareholders who, even jointly, represent at least one-fortieth of the share capital (2,5%) may send a request by certified e-mail to firstname.lastname@example.org, within ten days of publication of the call notice of the Shareholders’ Meeting, to supplement the items on the agenda, indicating in the request the additional matters they propose or presenting proposals for resolution on items already on the agenda, attaching a report on the requested matters to be dealt with or the reasons for further proposals for resolution presented on items already on the agenda.

-Notice of the supplementation of the agenda or the presentation of further draft resolutions on topics that are already on the agenda will be given in the same forms as prescribed for the publication of the Call notice, at least 15 days before the date set for the Shareholders’ Meeting.
+Supplementation of the agenda or the submission of further proposed resolutions on items already on the agenda will be disclosed in the same ways as prescribed for publication of the call notice, at least 15 days prior to the date scheduled for the Shareholders’ Meeting.

 Are there any topics for which supplementation is not allowed?

 Supplementation is not permitted for items on which the shareholders’ meeting resolves, in accordance with the law, on the proposal of the Directors or on the basis of a plan or report prepared by them that is different to those on the topics on the agenda.

 How can shareholder’s participate in the Shareholders’ Meeting?